jrollin/ansible-lab/1_essentials/steps.md

 ansible all -i hosts -m apt -b -a "name=nginx state=latest"
 ```

-> Nb : use '-b' argument to use sudo (required here)
+> Nb : use '-b' argument to make vagrant user use sudo (required)

 > Nb : we use apt for debian, use yum package manager for centos